-As of December 31, 2022, the Company had federal and state net operating loss carryforwards for tax purposes of \$584.8 million and \$1.4 billion, respectively.
-These net operating loss carryforwards will begin to expire in 2031 for federal income tax purposes and 2023 for state income tax purposes.
+As of December 31, 2023, the Company had U.S. federal and state net operating loss carryforwards for tax purposes of \$559.5 million and \$1.5 billion, respectively.
+The Company estimates that \$456.7 million of its U.S. federal net operating loss carryforwards are utilizable given the annual limitations under Section 382.
+The Company has not yet completed its Section 382 analysis for its state net operating loss carryforwards, but it believes a portion of these will also not be utilizable due to the annual limitations under Section 382.
+The Company's net operating loss carryforwards begin to expire in 2024 for federal and state income tax purposes.
 The federal and certain state net operating losses generated after December 31, 2017 have an indefinite carryforward period.
-As of December 31, 2022, the Company had an aggregate net operating loss carryforward for tax purposes related to its foreign subsidiaries of \$9.8 million, which will begin to expire in 2024.
+As of December 31, 2023, the Company had an aggregate net operating loss carryforward for tax purposes related to its foreign subsidiaries of \$10.8 million, which begins to expire in 2024.

-As of December 31, 2022, the Company had research and development credit carryforwards of \$3.2 million which begin to expire in 2025.
+As of December 31, 2023, the Company had research and development credit carryforwards of \$3.2 million which begin to expire in 2024.